gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 ...
 ```

-The very first step uses [`csvio.Read`](TODO) to read the CSV file specified by the `--index` flag, and returns a PCollection of Painting structs.
-In all the examples we’ve seen before we only pass basic types, strings, ints, etc in PCollections.
-But more complex types, such as a slices and structs are allowed (but not maps and interfaces).
-This makes it easier to pass rich information between the steps.
+The very first step uses [`csvio.Read`](https://godoc.org/github.com/bramp/morebeam/csvio#Read) to read the CSV file specified by the `--index` flag, and returns a PCollection of Painting structs.
+In all the examples we’ve seen before the PCollections only contains basic types, e.g. strings, ints, etc. More complex types, such as a slices and structs are allowed (but not maps and interfaces).
+This makes it easier to pass rich information between the PTransforms.
 The only caveat is the type must be JSON-serialisable.
-This is because in a distributed pipeline, the steps could be processed on separate machines, and the PCollection needs to be passed between them.
+This is because in a distributed pipeline, the PTransforms could be processed on different machines, and the PCollection needs to be marshalled to be passed between them.

-For Beam to successfully unmarshal your data, the types must be registered.
-This is done within the init() function, by called `beam.RegisterType`.
+For Beam to successfully unmarshal your data, the types must also be registered.
+This is typically done within the init() function, by called [`beam.RegisterType`](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam#RegisterType).

 ```go
 func init() {